By the end of this section, you will be able to:

 - Describe the consumer revolution and its effect on the life of the colonial gentry and other settlers

 Slavery formed a cornerstone of the British Empire in the eighteenth century.
-Every colony had slaves, from the southern rice plantations in Charles Town, South Carolina, to the northern wharves of Boston.
+Every colony had enslaved people, from the southern rice plantations in Charles Town, South Carolina, to the northern wharves of Boston.
 Slavery was more than a labor system; it also influenced every aspect of colonial thought and culture.
-The uneven relationship it engendered gave white colonists an exaggerated sense of their own status.
-English liberty gained greater meaning and coherence for whites when they contrasted their status to that of the unfree class of black slaves in British America.
-African slavery provided whites in the colonies with a shared racial bond and identity.
+The uneven relationship it engendered gave White colonists an exaggerated sense of their own status.
+English liberty gained greater meaning and coherence for White people when they contrasted their status to that of the unfree class of enslaved Black people in British America.
+African slavery provided White colonists with a shared racial bond and identity.

 SLAVERY AND THE STONO REBELLION

-The transport of slaves to the American colonies accelerated in the second half of the seventeenth century.
-In 1660, Charles II created the Royal African Company (Figure 4.9) to trade in slaves and African goods.
+The transport of captured Africans to the American colonies accelerated in the second half of the seventeenth century.
+In 1660, Charles II created the Royal African Company (Figure 4.9) to trade in African goods and enslaved people..
 His brother, James II, led the company before ascending the throne.
-Under both these kings, the Royal African Company enjoyed a monopoly to transport slaves to the English colonies.
+Under both these kings, the Royal African Company had a monopoly on the slave trade to the English colonies.
 Between 1672 and 1713, the company bought 125,000 captives on the African coast, losing 20 percent of them to death on the Middle Passage, the journey from the African coast to the Americas.

-Slaves strove to adapt to their new lives by forming new communities among themselves, often adhering to traditional African customs and healing techniques.
+Enslaved Africans strove to adapt to their new lives by forming new communities among themselves, often adhering to traditional African customs and healing techniques.
 Indeed, the development of families and communities formed the most important response to the trauma of being enslaved.
-Other slaves dealt with the trauma of their situation by actively resisting their condition, whether by defying their masters or running away.
-Runaway slaves formed what were called “maroon” communities, groups that successfully resisted recapture and formed their own autonomous groups.
+Others dealt with the trauma of their situation by actively resisting their condition, whether by defying their captors or running away.
+Escaped enslaved people formed what were called “maroon” communities, groups that successfully resisted recapture and formed their own autonomous groups.
 The most prominent of these communities lived in the interior of Jamaica, controlling the area and keeping the British away.

-Slaves everywhere resisted their exploitation and attempted to gain freedom.
-They fully understood that rebellions would bring about massive retaliation from whites and therefore had little chance of success.
+Enslaved people everywhere resisted their exploitation and attempted to gain freedom.
+They fully understood that rebellions would bring about massive retaliation from White people and therefore had little chance of success.
 Even so, rebellions occurred frequently.
 One notable uprising that became known as the Stono Rebellion took place in South Carolina in September 1739.
-A literate slave named Jemmy led a large group of slaves in an armed insurrection against white colonists, killing several before militia stopped them.
-The militia suppressed the rebellion after a battle in which both slaves and militiamen were killed, and the remaining slaves were executed or sold to the West Indies.
+A literate Angolan named Jemmy led a large group of captive Africans in an armed insurrection against White colonists.
+The militia suppressed the rebellion after a battle in which both enslaved people and militiamen were killed, and the remaining rebels were executed or sold to enslavers in the West Indies.

 Jemmy is believed to have been taken from the Kingdom of Kongo, an area where the Portuguese had introduced Catholicism.
-Other slaves in South Carolina may have had a similar background: Africa-born and familiar with whites.
-If so, this common background may have made it easier for Jemmy to communicate with the other slaves, enabling them to work together to resist their enslavement even though slaveholders labored to keep slaves from forging such communities.
+Other enslaved people in South Carolina may have had a similar background: Africa-born and familiar with White people.
+If so, this common background may have made it easier for Jemmy to communicate with the other rebels, enabling them to work together to resist their enslavement even though enslavers labored to keep their captives from forging such communities.

 In the wake of the Stono Rebellion, South Carolina passed a new slave code in 1740 called An Act for the Better Ordering and Governing of Negroes and Other Slaves in the Province, also known as the Negro Act of 1740.
-This law imposed new limits on slaves’ behavior, prohibiting slaves from assembling, growing their own food, learning to write, and traveling freely.
+This law imposed new limits on enslaved people’s behavior, prohibiting them from assembling, growing their own food, learning to write, and traveling freely.

 THE NEW YORK CONSPIRACY TRIALS OF 1741

 Eighteenth-century New York City contained many different ethnic groups, and conflicts among them created strain.
-In addition, one in five New Yorkers was a slave, and tensions ran high between slaves and the free population, especially in the aftermath of the Stono Rebellion.
+In addition, one in five New Yorkers was an enslaved person, and tensions ran high between the enslaved and the free population, especially in the aftermath of the Stono Rebellion.
 These tensions burst forth in 1741.

 That year, thirteen fires broke out in the city, one of which reduced the colony’s Fort George to ashes.
-Ever fearful of an uprising among enslaved New Yorkers, the city’s whites spread rumors that the fires were part of a massive slave revolt in which slaves would murder whites, burn the city, and take over the colony.
+Ever fearful of an uprising among enslaved New Yorkers, the city’s White residents spread rumors that the fires were part of a massive revolt in which enslaved people would murder White people, burn the city, and take over the colony.
 The Stono Rebellion was only a few years in the past, and throughout British America, fears of similar incidents were still fresh.
-Searching for solutions, and convinced slaves were the principal danger, nervous British authorities interrogated almost two hundred slaves and accused them of conspiracy.
+Searching for solutions, and convinced their captives were the principal danger, nervous British authorities interrogated almost two hundred enslaved people and accused them of conspiracy.
 Rumors that Roman Catholics had joined the suspected conspiracy and planned to murder Protestant inhabitants of the city only added to the general hysteria.
-Very quickly, two hundred people were arrested, including a large number of the city’s slave population.
+Very quickly, two hundred people were arrested, including a large number of the city’s enslaved population.

 After a quick series of trials at City Hall, known as the New York Conspiracy Trials of 1741, the government executed seventeen New Yorkers.
-Thirteen black men were publicly burned at the stake, while the others (including four whites) were hanged (Figure 4.10).
-Seventy slaves were sold to the West Indies.
-Little evidence exists to prove that an elaborate conspiracy, like the one white New Yorkers imagined, actually existed.
+Thirteen Black men were publicly burned at the stake, while the others (including four White men) were hanged (Figure 4.10).
+Seventy people were sold to the West Indies.
+Little evidence exists to prove that an elaborate conspiracy, like the one White New Yorkers imagined, actually existed.

-The events of 1741 in New York City illustrate the racial divide in British America, where panic among whites spurred great violence against and repression of the feared slave population.
-In the end, the Conspiracy Trials furthered white dominance and power over enslaved New Yorkers.
+The events of 1741 in New York City illustrate the racial divide in British America, where panic among White people spurred great violence against and repression of the feared enslaved population.
+In the end, the Conspiracy Trials furthered White dominance and power over enslaved New Yorkers.